1998 Pacific hurricane season: Tropical Storm Agatha

 A poorly defined tropical wave crossed Central America into the eastern Pacific Ocean on June 8.
 As it tracked westward under the influence of a ridge to its north, a broad circulation developed.
 Gradually, the dominant center of circulation became better defined, with increasingly organized convection and developing banding features.
 By early on June 11, the center became sufficiently associated with the convection for the National Hurricane Center (NHC) to classify the system as Tropical Depression One-E. This occurred while the area of unsettled weather was about 460 mi south-southwest of Acapulco, Mexico.

 The center of the depression was not initially well defined, with restricted outflow in the eastern half of the circulation.
 As such, the depression failed to attain any significant organization in the days subsequent to its formation.
 Later, an approaching tropical wave merged with the depression, resulting in a trend of intensification and increased organization.
 By June 13, the NHC upgraded the depression to tropical storm status, and gave it the name "Agatha".
 Agatha was about 650 mi south-southeast of Cabo San Lucas when it became a tropical storm.
 As Agatha became a tropical storm, forecasters predicted that it would not strengthen further, due to its forecast track passing over cooler waters.
 However, Agatha quickly strengthened, developing a curved band of convection wrapping around its center, and early on June 11 it attained a peak intensity of 65 mph while about 615 mi southwest of the southern tip of Baja California.
 Agatha maintained peak winds for about 12 hours before moving over colder waters and gradually weakening.
 On June 15, it degenerated back into a tropical depression, and a day later, it dissipated over the open waters of the Pacific Ocean.
-The storm never affected land.